-For vehicles with a center console storage, use the lever (A) on the front to open.
+For vehicles with a center console storage, lift the lever on the front to open.

 Additional Storage Features

 Cargo Cover

 For vehicles with a cargo cover, use it to cover items in the rear of the vehicle.

 To remove the cover from the vehicle, pull both ends toward each other.
 To reinstall, place each end of the cover in the holes behind the rear seat.